samlee123456/assignments/CV.md

   * Awarded management award prize in December 2016 for work on BCMR appeal

-* Business Analytics, Microsoft- ReadingJuly 2013-August 2014
+* Business Analytics, Microsoft- Reading, July 2013-August 2014
   * Business Analytics for the Xbox Live Business Marketing Team EMEA.
 Responsibilities included:
   * Weekly/Monthly tracking of the entire key performance indicators in the Games and Video business by building complex models and pivots in Excel.
   * Creating automated reporting files to assist Video team in their reporting/analysis using formulas and slicers to track the rhythm of the business.
   * Analysing performance and presenting results and analysis of campaigns to partners such as Warner Bros., Fox, Sony, Disney at their London headquarters,
   * Managing and tracking performance of price led rooms in 14 countries.
 This involved communication with partners, the US operations team and the EMEA DASH team.
-* Research team, Peel Hunt Broking House- LondonSummer 2012
+* Research team, Peel Hunt Broking House- London, Summer 2012
   * Researched and presented a detailed report analysing stocks and predicting future growth patterns on a range of companies in a variety of sectors.
   * Participated in meetings with executives and clients regarding prospective investment opportunities and updates on the financial markets.
   * Constructed models using Excel containing information covering a range of companies’ performance and balance sheets to assist in the investment process.
-* Business Development, Investec Specialised Lending- LondonSummer 2012
+* Business Development, Investec Specialised Lending- London, Summer 2012
   * Creatively tracked down potential clients through advanced Internet tools and other applications such as Bloomberg, gathering information such as market cap, liquidity.
 The information gathered was at the centre of the team's business development plan for the following six months.
   * Worked as the sole business development officer within a team consisting of five experienced specialised lending experts.